garaio/remcloud-message-bus-api/notification_context.md

 ### Notification.Message.Created

 This message represents a message from a messaging participant to a GARAIO REM instance.
-Set the recipient property in the headers, eg "derham"
+Set the recipient property in the headers, eg "grem_derham"

 Field | Type | Content / Remarks
 ---|---|---